Mitsuo Momota vs. Haruka Eigen

 Takeshi Rikio & Mohammed Yone & KENTA vs. Yoshihiro Takayama & Minoru Suzuki & Takuma Sano

 GHC Heavyweight Title Match: Naomichi Marufuji vs. Mitsuharu Misawa 25:32.
 Misawa vs. Jun a decade later.
-It was an excellent match because Misawa knows he isn't near what he used to be physically, and was willing to go along for the ride, adding some of the mental things he does well such as structuring the match and selling.
+It was an excellent match, apart from the horrific result, because Misawa knows he isn't near what he used to be physically, and was willing to go along for the ride, adding some of the mental things he does well such as structuring the match and selling.
 Though Misawa still wasn't up for any real psychology, he is one of the best wrestlers at segmenting a match, so even though the match didn't tell a story as a whole, all the individual parts were entertaining and effective.
 Misawa is also a diverse enough wrestler that he can work his style, making slight alterations so it's Marufuji's style too.
 For instance, they did the requisite elbow exchanges, but Marufuji would win them because he'd use his quickness to change them up, catching Misawa with his lariat or kneecap dropkick.
 Misawa was selling for Marufuji from the outset, but Marufuji really took over Dragon screwing Misawa in the ropes, which began a lengthy though fruitless knee attack.
 As with the juniors, this played a minor role in the second half of the match, which simply showcased the excellent work and highspots of Marufuji.
 Though Marufuji lost, Misawa went way out of his way to put him over, allowing him to kick out of an avalanche style Tiger suplex '85 and emerald flowsion before catching him in an avalanche style emerald flowsion. ****

 Taiji Ishimori vs. Yoshinori Ota 9:23